 He had not been working there near as long as I had.
 Walter was put in charge.

 I was upset within myself… as the old adage goes, “I says to myself ‘why was I not put in charge!’”… some shred of common sense within me quickly answered; “If you had been, how would you prepare today’s meal”.
 Lying to yourself doesn’t work a whole lot better than lying to others, so I had to admit “I have no idea… I guess just doing what I’m told won’t cut it when I am to be in the lead”.
-The shed of common sense answered, “That is why Walter is in charge.”
+The shred of common sense answered, “That is why Walter is in charge.”

 I answered that shred in no uncertain terms that day “I do not EVER want that to happen to me again!”.
 I began to watch what people did; ask myself why; try to figure out what should happen next; try to prepare for it; read to gain knowledge, understanding, and wisdom.
 This was indeed a turning point in my life.